 |Release Date||October 25, 2016|

-Online services for The Tomorrow Children will end on November 1st, 2017 at 1:00 AM (PDT) *The game will not launch after service ends.
+Online services for The Tomorrow Children ended on November 1st, 2017 at 1:00 AM (PDT) *The game no longer launches.

 Crafting games are a peculiar thing.
 You either love these types of games or you loathe them, it seems.
 I happen to like this particular genre, it allows freedom and creativity like few others in gaming.
 The Tomorrow Children breaks that freedom a little bit and the result is mixed.